Ginaroberg/CSE-151-Group-Project/README.md

 ![results_confusion_matrix](https://github.com/Ginaroberg/CSE-151A-Group-Project/assets/94018260/16a13af3-a580-4748-bec8-f22498968842)

-# Fitting Graph
+## Fitting Graph

 ![fitting_graph_rfc](https://github.com/Ginaroberg/CSE-151A-Group-Project/assets/94018260/8cd670cf-364e-4599-9bb6-8db1bbc272ec)

 Based on the fitting graph, we can see that the model may be overfitting to the training data.
 Because the accuracy for the training data is drastically higher than the accuracy achieved by the accuracy of the validation data, and stays this way when the complexity of the model increases, this indicates overfitting.

-# Random Forest Classifier Conclusion
+## Random Forest Classifier Conclusion
 In conclusion we found that our first model using Random Forest Classifier is overfitting to our training data.
 To improve our model, we could further experiment with changing hyperparameters, including max_depth, and min_samples_leaf.
 Another approach we could implement would be cross validation to improve our model as well.

 # Future Models
 The next two models we would try are SVM and neural networks.
 Our reasoning behind trying SVM in our next model is because it can handle non-linear decision boundaries.
 Based on our confusion matrix, many of the features do not have a strong correlation with the 'salary_avg_estimate_per_year' and 'salary_range' columns.
 As a result, this indicates a non linear relationship salary has with the other features.
 SVM could potentially handle this better and produce better predictions.
 Our reasoning for attempting neural networks in our next model is also similar, since neural networks can also handle nonlinear relationships.
 Another reason we want to attempt using neural networks is because they can utilize other datatypes.
 Our dataset contains text data, which we want to try using to improve our salary predictions.

-# Second Model: Decision Tree Classifier
+# Model 2: Decision Tree Classifier
 In our second model, we decided to attempt using a decision tree classifier.
 We used the same features to predict salary_range as we did in our random forest classifier.
 To refine the performance of our model, we performed hyper parameter tuning where we used grid search cv with the parameters for decision tree which were criterion, splitter, max_depth, and min_samples_split.
 Based on the results, we were able to find our best model.

 With this model we were able to achieve the following metrics: